 Sometimes, however, a couple might not agree on the appraised value.
 This can cripple efforts to move forward and can mean spending more time and money on attorneys and appraisers.

-“In my practice, if the couple is cooperative and can decide on an appraisal company, that would be the best way to determine what the actual equity is in the home,” Ferreira says.
+“In my practice, if the couple is cooperative and can decide on an appraisal company, that would be the best way to determine what the actual equity is in the home,” says Mary Ann Ferreira, CFP, a shareholder at Viridian Advisors in Bothell, Washington, and an expert in the financial aspects of divorce.
 “If not, each party should have an appraisal of the home and use an average value when determining equity.”

-When you sell your house, you pocket the equity, less selling costs.
+When you sell your house, you pocket the equity, minus the selling costs.
 It’s common for a couple to split the equity, as per their separation agreement, or use it to pay off other debts they accrued together.

 Whether you sell the home as part of the divorce agreement or buy out your spouse’s share, capital gains taxes could come into play.
 This is a tax on the sale of capital assets, such as a home, when the profit exceeds a certain amount.

 If you sell the home, you and your spouse can each deduct up to $250,000 of gain from your taxable income, but it applies only to the primary residence you’ve lived in for at least two of the last five years prior to the sale, according to the IRS.
 Vacation or investment properties don’t count.